walquis/git-basics-team-project/thebook/src/instructor-notes.md

 # Instructor notes

 ## [Sample project repo](https://github.com/walquis/git-basics-sample-project-repo)
+- Commits in this repo are a source for ideas of what kind of work teams can do.
 - Ned, Nykhia, Dex, Deja, Xavier
-- Commits in this repo will be mined for ideas for what kind of work to do.

 ## Overview